 The physical symptoms of withdrawal from drugs and alcohol can be quite distressful.
 In addition, recovering addicts have to battle psychological demons during recovery, especially in the initial stages of addiction treatment.
 Is it possible to do a heroin detox at home?
 Can someone quit drinking without enrolling in a supervised detoxification program?
-Read on to learn how to detox your body from drugs in privacy and comfort without putting your life in danger.
+Learn if it’s possible to detox the body from drugs in privacy and comfort without putting own life in danger.

 There is no doubt that self-detoxification is less burdensome on the wallet than a medically-supervised detoxification program.
 But, a home detox can have serious health repercussions if it is not done correctly.
 That’s why it’s essential for anyone who is attempting a natural self-detoxification to consult an addiction specialist for expert advice before embarking on the drug detoxification process.